-Lion tracking encounters in Queen Elizabeth National Park are conducted in the southerner sector of the park along the Kasenyi Plains.
-The Kasenyi plains are a popular spot for the park’s game drives because they have the largest concentration of wildlife population.
+Lion tracking encounters in Queen Elizabeth National Park are conducted in the southern sector of the park along the Kasenyi Plains.
+The Kasenyi plains are a popular spot for the park’s game drives because they have the largest concentration of wildlife.

 The Uganda Carnivore Program works in collaboration with the Uganda Wildlife Authority to conduct a lion tracking experience in Uganda's Queen Elizabeth National Park.
 It was initially a research program before becoming accessible to everyone.
 The main goal of the Uganda Carnivore Program is to monitor, research, and conserve the predator species present in Uganda, including hyenas, lions, and leopards.